cabrajudo/cjc_website/about.md

-# About Cabra Judo Club
+# About Cabra Judo Club (CJC)

 The club was established in 2011 by Alonzo Henderson 5th Dan Black Belt and former Irish international judo player

+CJC is a member club of the Irish Judo Association (IJA) and all coaches and staff are fully compliant with IJA and Sports Council requirements

+## Mission Statement

+The mission of Cabra Judo club is to instill the values and a lifelong love of the olympic sport of judo in children of all backgrounds

 ## Cabra